ga-wdi-exercises/atm/readme.md

 We're going to build an application to track checking and savings account balances.

-## Pseudocode (20 min)
+## Pseudocode

-Take 20 minutes to write some pseudocode for the lab.
+Spend up to 20 minutes to write some pseudocode for the lab.
 Think carefully about every step involved in using an ATM.
 For example, it allows users to input a dollar amount when they want deposit money.
 Also, think about how there are two types of accounts -- checking and savings.
 Take a look at the **Specifications** below to guide your pseudo.

 Include your pseudocode as comments within your program.